 Hepatic encephalopathy is a problem with the brain that is caused by liver disease.
 The problem may be temporary or permanent.
-People with a liver disease called cirrhosis are most commonly affected.

 A liver with disease cannot filter the harmful items in blood.
 These toxins build up in the blood, which reaches the brain and affects the brain’s ability to work properly.

 Factors that increase your chances of developing hepatic encephalopathy include: